dalesgit/zettelkasten/Poetry/poetry-12-02.md

 "ain't nobody gonna tell me what to do."
 From the earliest times the poets have talked of horror.
 The horror, the horror.

+>
+> Many critics have raised questions about the interpretation of this phrase.
+Generally, it implies the horror Kurtz witnesses in Africa, though the horror could be the exploitation of Africa, evil practices of humans, his crumbling sanity, or an illusion of understanding and hope.
+Simply, it conveys what the West did during colonization in the name of progress, and under the guise of civilizing the natives.
+Darkness prevails when he dies, symbolizing that his actions were evil.
+Thus, it is Kurtz’s realization of the bitter and absolute truth of his life.